Where the love of cricket begins

 The first step beyond game-based learning.
 Led by Jason, the top performers from the Tikes groups are invited into net-based coaching.
 Direct access to an ECB Level 3 Advanced Coach in small groups, focused skill development, and the transition towards hardball cricket.

 The most advanced tier.
 Led personally by Jason (ECB Advanced Coach, Level 3) with small groups receiving his undivided attention.
-Players bring their own full safety kit (helmet, pads, gloves, box); we provide all training aids including our own BOLA Junior bowling machine with ball feeder and remote control, allowing unparalleled coaching focus where it matters.
-Hardball transition, match-scenario training, individual batting and bowling analysis informed by detailed player data, and the preparation needed for competitive club cricket and county pathways.
+Players bring their own full safety kit (helmet, pads, gloves, box); we provide all training aids including bats, balls, stumps, and our BOLA Junior bowling machine.
+Match-scenario training, individual batting and bowling analysis informed by detailed player data, and the preparation needed for competitive club cricket and county pathways.
 Mark Ramprakash MBE, our Ambassador, visits Academy sessions to work with the players and offer his guidance.

 50+ graduates in competitive club cricket.
 12 county pathway placements through Middlesex.
 Zero overuse injuries across nine years.